lehigh-university-libraries/rollout/README.md

 ## OIDC Provider examples

-This service requires two envionrment variables.
+This service requires two environment variables.

 - `JWKS_URI` - the URL of the OIDC Provider's [JSON Web Key (JWK) set document](https://www.rfc-editor.org/info/rfc7517).
 This is used to ensure the JWT was signed by the provider.
 - `JWT_AUD` - the audience set in the JWT token.